strblr/react-stored/README.md

 ### 3- The `config` function

-With this function, you can configure your stores globally.
-It has to be called of the React structure, before any `useStore` call, so usually somewhere in your `index.js` before your `ReactDOM.render`.
+With this function, you can tweak some general configs.
+It has to be called outside of the React structure, before any `useStore` call, so usually somewhere in your `index.js` before your `ReactDOM.render`.

 ```javascript
 import React from 'react'